 - Native Hawaiian or Other Pacific Islander: 1%

 - Other: 1%

-Six years ago was when the PLC journey began at Quentin STEM Academy.
+Seven years ago was when the PLC journey began at Quentin STEM Academy for Health Sciences.
 Two years of declining state and district level assessments, poor school culture and high teacher turnover spurred a change in leadership at the school.
 A new principal and leadership team were hired.
 Midway through the first year a survey was sent out to the staff to decide on what the focus for school improvement should be.
 When the results came in, it was resounding that the staff wanted to focus on collaboration.
 It was then that the leadership team sought out different options to encourage collaboration on campus.
 Administration landed on the PLC model.
 It was decided that a team of six teacher leaders and two administrators were going to be sent to the PLC Summit in downtown Phoenix.
 Prior to going to the summit, the team of eight met and looked at the program of breakout sessions being offered.
 They strategically developed a schedule of what breakout sessions the team members would attend and agreed to meet in between sessions to share their new learning (this process for teams was repeated each year they were sent to the summit).

 Upon returning from this exhilarating experience the team met to discuss how the new learning would be shared and implemented.
 It was agreed that there would be five breakout sessions facilitated by the teachers that communicated what PLC’s were and to get support from the rest of the staff.
 The sessions the team agreed to deliver to the rest of the staff were; purpose of PLC’s, 3 big ideas, 4 pillars, power of teams and use of data to drive achievement.
 After the PD was provided the staff communicated that they were interested in rolling this out in the new year.